hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 fi
 ```

-Creating a custom.cfg prevents the settings getting overwritten on a Grub update.
+Creating a custom.cfg prevents the settings getting overwritten on a grub update.
 There is no need to regenerate anything.

 ## Kernel Errors